zeuslawyer/microservices-architecture-course/README.md

 #### Key terms:

 - there are 4 main "Objects" in the Kube world - the pod, container, [service](#kube-service-config) and [deployment](#deployment-config).
 Every Kube cluster has one or more nodes, and each node has these objects in it.
+- **all** objects in the kube world are necessarily defined using a config file.
   ![Kubernetes terms](./img/kubeterms.png)

 #### Basics of config files